Informing Treatment Decisions with 8CHECK Gene Variant Testing Service

 Factor 8 (F8) gene variants cause hemophilia A, and their type may impact the risk of inhibitor development, one of the most serious complications of disease management.1 Knowing the specific F8 gene variant and its respective category, null or non-null, could help you predict whether an individual with hemophilia A is at high or low risk of developing inhibitors.

 This important information may help you choose an appropriate treatment for each of your patients whether they are previously untreated and starting prophylaxis, previously treated and wanting to switch products, undergoing surgery with high-intensity, high-dose factor 8 replacement, or a woman with hemophilia A or a symptomatic carrier who requires F8 therapy.
 That’s why Octapharma is providing the 8CHECK service to you and your patients at no cost.

 What Is 8CHECK?

 8CHECK is a public health service sponsored by Octapharma in the interest of supporting the hemophilia A community.
-Octapharma is offering this free service to all hemophilia A patients who have not had previous F8 gene mutation analysis.
+Octapharma is offering this free service to all hemophilia A patients who have not had previous F8 gene variant analysis.
 Patients do not need to be currently on an Octapharma product, and there is no obligation to take one in order to participate.